Frequently Asked Questions about the Pediatric Residency Program

 While our Infectious Disease, Neonatology, and Endocrinology departments have received the most notoriety for their work, there are a variety of topics actively being researched by all of our departments.
 Our residents have published articles in general and subspecialty journals, as well as review journals, such as Pediatrics in Review.
-Multiple residents each year present their research at several national conferences, including those of the Pediatric Academic Societies, Pediatric Hospital Medicine, Eastern Society of Pediatric Research, and Association of Pediatric Program Directors, as well as subspecialty meetings.
+Multiple residents each year present their research at several national conferences, including those of the Pediatric Academic Societies, Pediatric Hospital Medicine, Eastern Society of Pediatric Research, and Association of Pediatric Program Directors, as well as subspecialty meetings, such as that of the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition, and the American Society of Pediatric Hematology/Oncology.
 Our Scholarship Oversight Committee and residency curriculum encourage residents to think broadly about the concept of "scholarship" as well, to include advocacy, quality improvement, and educational research in addition to traditional bench and clinical research.

 How flexible is scheduling?

 The Chief Residents are extremely conscientious about making the call schedules as accommodating as possible.
 Our larger class size is helpful when schedule swaps are needed, since it is relatively easy to find another resident to switch with you.

 How much Q4 call do you have?